pupchenko/expenditure-tracker/README.md

 # expenditure-tracker
-App for tracking your monthly expenses
+App for tracking your monthly expenses.
+Java back-end.